 While trailblazing architect Paul R. Williams embraced a range of architectural styles, he is best known for his glamorous historic revival-style homes that still possess the glamor of Hollywood’s bygone era.

-Dubbed the “Architect to the Stars,” Williams client list included Lucille Ball and husband Desi Arnaz, Cary Grant, and Frank Sinatra, to name a few.
+Dubbed the “Architect to the Stars,” Williams’s client list included Lucille Ball and husband Desi Arnaz, Cary Grant, and Frank Sinatra, to name a few.
 Villa Andalusia, an elegant Italianate Palazzo with Spanish-Moorish adornments, was designed for Fred Olson, founder of the Olson’s Bakery chain.

 Light fills the interior through original-looking windows and affords access to the outdoors via multiple French doors.
 There’s a home theatre, along with private separate guest quarters.

-While most of Williams’ residential work can be seen in Beverly Hills, Hancock Park, and his once personal residence in LaFayette Square, none are quite as romantic and magical as Villa Andalusia.
-Currently asking $11.5 million, 2612 Aberdeen Ave is currently being shown to prequalified buyers only.
+While most of Williams’ residential work can be seen in Beverly Hills, Hancock Park, and his once personal residence in LaFayette Square, none are as romantic and magical as Villa Andalusia.
+Currently asking $11.5 million, 2612 Aberdeen Ave is being shown to prequalified buyers only.